thomastech/PixelRadio/docs/Hardware/README.md

 The CD4052 IC (U1) can be installed in a 16-PIN DIP socket.
 However, using a socket at this location is not necessary.

-The QN8027 RF Module must be installed directly on the PCB.
+The QN8027 RF Module must be installed directly on the PCB using the SIP Header pin strips included with the module.
+The header strips will provide a 2-3mm gap between the main PCB and the RF module.
-Do **NOT** use a socket to mount the RF module.
+Do **NOT** use a plug-in socket to mount the RF module.

 ### FRONT PANEL LED